Nnennia/Nnennia/README.md

 - 👋 Hi, I’m @Nnennia
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning software engineering with alx
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source projects
 - 📫 How to reach me ... nnenniaatuanya@gmail.com

 <!---